FuzzyWuzzie/Scala-Objects-For-Ant01n3/src/main/scala/org/sofa/style/Plan.md

 FAQ
 ---

 * _Why using only classes and no selectors ?_: Because we do not know by advance to wich kinds of elements we will apply styles to.
+Therefore, creating a class for each element selector is equivalent.
+The notation in the CSS can stay, but internally, they are the same.

 Open questions:
 ---------------